tarwn/lessthandot-hugo/blogs/content/posts/2011-06-03-do-you-still-use-sp_change_users_login.md

 Msg 916, Level 14, State 1, Line 1

-The server principal &#8220;TestLogin&#8221; is not able to access the database &#8220;TestLogin&#8221; under the current security context.
+The server principal “TestLogin” is not able to access the database “TestLogin” under the current security context.

 Here is how to do the same thing with ALTER USER as with sp\_change\_users_login